Snapchat/KeyDB-docs/docs/config-file.md

 # By default min-replicas-to-write is set to 0 (feature disabled) and
 # min-replicas-max-lag is set to 10.

-# A Redis master is able to list the address and port of the attached
+# A KeyDB master is able to list the address and port of the attached
 # replicas in different ways.
 For example the "INFO replication" section
 # offers this information, which is used, among other tools, by
-# Redis Sentinel in order to discover replica instances.
+# KeyDB Sentinel in order to discover replica instances.
 # Another place where this info is available is in the output of the
 # "ROLE" command of a master.
 #